gptmarker/gpt-marker/README.md

 -   Create link for your ChatGPT threads with just one click
 -   Share your saved threads with others via a unique URL
+-   Export your ChatGPT conversations to PDF for easy viewing or sharing.

 ## **Installation**